CAPSTONE PROJECT WITH PLACEMENT - 2023/4

 The summative assessment for this module consists of an 8,000-word Capstone Project Report, a Viva Voce Oral exam and a Professional Development Portfolio (placement).
 The Capstone Project Report allows the student to draw upon all programme modules where appropriate.

-This will provide to the student via the following methods:
+This will provided to the student via the following methods:

 - Academic and placement supervision